The Most Important Part Of A Rice Cooker?

 A rice cooker is only as good as the bowl which you are cooking the rice in.
 You can have all the bells and whistles you can get on your rice cooker but it is of little help if your inner bowl is made of poor quality material.

-Thicker Is Better
+Thicker Is Better?

 Bowls range from thin (1mm) to thick (>5mm) in wall type.
 Which is better you may ask?
 Well, this is where things get a little complicated.
 Thick is good because the heat is more evenly distributed but it can take a lot longer to heat up depending on the material and the type of heat being applied.
-Induction Heating methods (IH) works best with thicker bowls as the heat can be directly applied to the metal contained within the bowl walls.
-For example, if the thick walls contain elements that heat easily (aluminium for example) then they can heat more readily.

 What It's Made From Matters

 Bowls are often composed of multiple layers to give durability, strength, heat conduction, flexibility or even add flavour to the rice.
-However, the most important layer of a rice cooker inner bowl the inner coating.
+However, the most important layer of a rice cooker inner bowl is the inner coating.
 This is the layer which will be in contact with you rice so you want this to be as healthy as possible.
-Basic rice cookers often have bowls which are basic thin aluminium with a non-stick coating such as Teflon or similar.
-Whilst the non-stick coatings are very good at preventing sticking, some people have an issue with the chemicals used in the coating.

 Then you can have stainless steel inner bowls which are great with regards to reducing any chance of chemical contamination however, hot stainless steel does not play well at all with rice often resulting in a horrible sticky burnt mess that is incredibly difficult to remove (think glue!).
+Stainless steel is also not very good at conducting heat so cooking takes much longer (for a simple rice cook cycle it can take 90 minutes).
+Likewise, a solid glass bowl is also another type but rarely used because they easily crack and glass is also a very poor conductor of heat.

 Other bowls can have ceramic inner coatings which sit on top of other layers.
 These ceramic coatings use simple inert silica which are nano attached to the sublayers.
 If applied correctly the ceramic layer is highly durable, very healthy, very easy to clean and a much better alternative to chemical non-stick coatings.
-The final type we will discuss here are the natural materials such as pure handmade ceramic materials.
-These are excellent health wise and for longevity but usually fall down in their ability to absorb heat evenly because of the natural material.
+The best ceramic coated bowl would have a minimum 2mm ceramic layer bound to a stainless steel structure with an aluminium outer layer for improved heat conduction.
+This hybrid bowl wall structure is the ideal combination of healthy food contact material, non stickiness, durability, heat conductance and all round best cooking performance

 Rice Cooker Bowls Can Be Healthy